Our Process

 Standard Not Achieved

-Developed by learning science researchers, the Invariant framework identifies the non-negotiable elements that must be present for learning to occur.
-These aren't nice-to-haves—they're requirements.
+The Invariant framework, developed by learning science researchers including Carl Hendrick, identifies the non-negotiable elements that must be present for learning to occur.
+These principles are drawn from decades of cognitive science research.

 01